Evis-S/credit-risk-classification/report-template.md

   # Module 20: Report Credit-Risk-Classification

 ## Overview of the Analysis

+## Purpose

-* The purpose of this analysis is to generate a model that will be able to correctly identify 'healthy loan' and 'high risk loan' applicants based on application factors.
+ The purpose of this analysis is to generate a model that will be able to correctly identify 'healthy loan' and 'high risk loan' applicants based on application factors.

 ## Factors considered in the analysis included data on: